-Earthquakes are a serious threat to office safety and pose a significant potential liability to office building owners.
-Office buildings in 39 states are vulnerable to earthquake damage.
-Unsafe existing buildings expose office building owners and tenants to the following risks:
+Earthquakes are a serious threat to safety in multifamily apartment buildings and pose a significant potential liability to building owners.
+Multifamily buildings in 39 states are vulnerable to earthquake damage.
+Unsafe existing buildings expose multifamily building owners and tenants to the following risks:

-- Death and injury of tenants, occupants, and visitors - Damage to or collapse of buildings - Damage to and loss of furnishings, equipment, and other building contents - Disruption of office functions and building operations
+- Death and injury of tenants, occupants, and visitors - Damage to or collapse of buildings - Damage to and loss of furnishings, equipment, and other building contents - Disruption of rental and occupancy functions and other building operations

-The greatest earthquake risk is associated with existing office buildings that were designed and constructed before the use of modern building codes.
+The greatest earthquake risk is associated with existing multifamily buildings that were designed and constructed before the use of modern building codes.
 For many parts of the United States, this includes buildings built as recently as the early 1990s.

-Although vulnerable office buildings need to be replaced with safe, new construction or rehabilitated to correct deficiencies, for many building owners new construction is limited, at times severely, by budgetary constraints, and seismic rehabilitation is expensive and disruptive.
-However, incremental seismic rehabilitation, an innovative approach that phases in a series of discrete rehabilitation actions over a period of several years, is an effective, affordable, and non-disruptive strategy for responsible mitigation action.
-It can be integrated efficiently into ongoing facility maintenance and capital improvement operations to minimize cost and disruption.
-The strategy of incremental seismic rehabilitation makes it possible to get started now on improving earthquake safety in your office building inventory.
+Although vulnerable multifamily buildings need to be replaced with safe, new construction or rehabilitated to correct deficiencies, for many building owners new construction is limited, at times severely, by budgetary constraints, and seismic rehabilitation is expensive and disruptive.
+However, incremental seismic rehabilitation, proposed in this manual, is an innovative approach that phases in a series of discrete rehabilitation actions over a period of several years.
+It is an effective, affordable, and non-disruptive strategy for responsible mitigation actions that can be integrated efficiently into ongoing facility maintenance and capital improvement operations to minimize cost and disruption.

-This manual provides owners of office buildings, be they Real Estate InvestmentTrusts (REITs), pension funds, partnerships, individuals, or other forms of ownership, with the information necessary to assess the seismic vulnerability of their buildings and to implement a program of incremental seismic rehabilitation for those buildings.
+This manual and its companion documents are the products of a Federal Emergency Management Agency (FEMA) project to develop the concept of incremental seismic rehabilitation-that is, building modifications that reduce seismic risk by improving seismic performance and that are implemented over an extended period, often in conjunction with other repair, maintenance, or capital improvement activities.
+It provides owners of Class A, B, or C multifamily buildings, be they Real Estate Investment Trusts (REITs), pension funds, partnerships, individuals, or other forms of ownership, with the information necessary to assess the seismic vulnerability of their buildings and to implement a program of incremental seismic rehabilitation for those buildings.

 The manual consists of three parts:

-Part A, Critical Decisions for Earthquake Safety in Office Buildings, is for owner senior executives, board members, and policy makers who will decide on allocating resources for earthquake mitigation.
+Part A, Critical Decisions for Earthquake Safety in Multifamily Buildings, is for owners' senior executives, board members, and policy makers who will decide on allocating resources for earthquake mitigation.

-Part B, Planning and Managing the Process for Earthquake Risk Reduction in Existing Office Buildings, is for facility managers, risk managers, and financial managers, or those responsible for these areas of management, who will initiate and manage seismic mitigation measures.
+Part B, Planning and Managing the Process for Earthquake Risk Reduction in Existing Multifamily Buildings, is for facility managers, risk managers, and financial managers, or those responsible for these areas of management, who will initiate and manage seismic mitigation measures.

-Part C, Tools for Implementing Incremental Seismic Rehabilitation in Existing Office Buildings, is for facility managers, or those otherwise responsible for facility management, who will implement incremental seismic rehabilitation programs.
+Part C, Tools for Implementing Incremental Seismic Rehabilitation in Existing Multifamily Buildings, is for facility managers, or those otherwise responsible for facility management, who will implement incremental seismic rehabilitation programs.